alkaline-acid/PDFanticheck/README.md

 Then PDFanticheck can help you.
 The function of PDFanticheck is to convert the original PDF content into an image and create a new layer to overlay the randomly generated text, so that what the system reads is not the original text, but the human eye can still see the original content.

+Please note ⚠️: This method is not effective for OCR-based systems, and the author encourages open and collaboration.😊

 ## augments🛠
  - text_length：The length of the text you want to randomly generate
  - opacity_range: Transparency.
 If it is fully transparent, only the machine can recognize it.
 If it is opaque, the human eye can also see the generated text